wyatt8740/icc-burn/README.md

 # icc-burn

-This permanently burns an ICC profile correction into an image.
-Nice for brute forcing color management onto wallpapers, software without color management, and so forth.
-Just don't use the images on any other screens, ever.
+This permanently **(and irreversibly)** burns an ICC profile correction into an image.
+Nice for brute forcing color management onto wallpapers, in software without color management, and so forth.
+Just don't use the images on any other screens, ever. :)

-:)

 Written as a proof of concept for possibly adding color management to MComix.
 Doesn't seem like it'll be that hard after all!